kamicane/art/Docs/ART/ART.Path.md

 1. x - (*number*) The amount of pixels in horizontal direction.
 2. y - (*number*) The amount of pixels in vertical direction.

+### Returns:

+* This ART.Path instance

 ART.Path method: moveTo {#ART-Path:moveTo}
 ------------------------------------------

-Moves the pointer to an absolute point.
+Moves the pointer to an absolute point without drawing a line.

 ### Syntax: